Revisiting a ’90s Artwork in Light of 2017’s Political Realities

 I grew up in a West Indian household, a first-generation child of immigrants.
-The values of honor and respect were paramount in forming who my sister and I are were, as my parents believed they formed one’s character, something that is extremely important to any working-class immigrant.
+The values of honor and respect were paramount in forming who my sister and I are, as my parents believed these qualities shaped one’s character—something that is extremely important to any working-class immigrant.
 We were constantly hearing, “We came to this country for you to have XYZ,” but at the same time we were—and are—very proud of where we came from.
 Like many immigrant kids, our parents worked multiple jobs in order to provide for us.
 I’ll never forget what that meant to my sister and I, and what my parents had to go through to help us become who we are today.

 West Indians love to flip a verse.
 Often my grandmother would say, “Walk good.”
 And when she would call me from a different room and I would say, “I’m coming,” she would always respond with, “Stop coming and COME!”

-“Forward Ever, Backward Never” is a phrase that, for as long as I can remember, most West Indians not only used, but lived by.
-It was coined by Dr. Kwame Nkrumah, Ghana’s first prime minister and president of Ghana, but it was adopted and used by many in the Islands.
-On one level, its meaning and implication are obvious, but there is a deeper meaning to it for folks from the West Indies.
+“Forward ever, backward never” is a phrase that, for as long as I can remember, most West Indians not only used but also lived by.
+It was coined by Dr. Kwame Nkrumah, Ghana’s first prime minister and president, but was adopted and used by many in the Islands.
+On one level, its meaning and implication are obvious, but it has a deeper significance to folks from the West Indies.

-From as far back as Jack Johnson, and later Joe Louis, boxing transcended being simply a sport.
+From as far back as Jack Johnson (1878–1946), and later Joe Louis (1914–1981), boxing transcended being simply a sport.
 It had serious political import.
 Johnson was the first black champion and, as such, he traveled worldwide.
 He was a flamboyant and outspoken champion at a time when people of color had no voice or political power.
 He was a figure through whom people could vicariously experience having a voice.

-Joe Louis was also a great champion, but he was temperamentally almost the exact opposite of Johnson.
-He was extremely quiet and understated but, powerfully, represented the notion of the US versus Nazi Germany in his fight against Max Schmeling.
-He was a cultural icon to many, both Black and White.
+Louis was also a great champion, but he was temperamentally almost the exact opposite of Johnson.
+He was extremely quiet and understated, but powerfully represented the notion of the US versus Nazi Germany in his fights against Max Schmeling in the 1930s.
+Louis was a cultural icon to many, both black and white.

-Everforward is a pair of white boxing gloves with the phrase “EverForward” stitched on one glove and “NeverBack” on the other.
-I chose white gloves, both for their minimal aesthetic and to highlight boxing’s violence by encouraging the viewer to imagine the visual evidence the gloves would hold if, in fact, boxers wore them during a match.
-Thus the phrase embroidered on the gloves holds personal, political, and cultural references.
+Everforward is a pair of white boxing gloves with the title phrase “EverForward” stitched on one glove and “NeverBack” on the other.
+I chose white gloves, both for their minimal aesthetic and to highlight the sport’s violence by encouraging the viewer to imagine the visual evidence the gloves would hold if, in fact, boxers wore them during a match.
+The embroidered phrases thus hold personal, political, and cultural references.
 My hope was to raise questions, public and private, collective and individual, about the political climate at the time.